Planning to reach out to recruiters during your job search, but don’t know how to approach them? You’re in luck!

 "As an IT auditor engaged in a search for new positions within the Chicago area, I am interested in finding out more about the positions you source.
 I’ve recently completed an assignment with Ernst & Young, and my intent is to build relationships within the banking community.
 I welcome any suggestions you might have for me, and as I maintain contact with colleagues in the auditing field, I can also help refer candidates to you.
 Thank you for your time."

 In this contact, you’ll want to be specific about your skills and fitness for your career goal, allowing the recruiter to see how your qualifications apply to this job type.
-To put it another way, your message needs to resemble a cover letter.
+This message needs to resemble a short cover letter.

 Often, this first note stimulates dialogue that allows the recruiter to point out job listings from corporate websites, or to add the job seeker to an internal recruiting database.
 In addition, some recruiters will help you follow their current sourcing requirements by directing you to their primary method of streaming new job postings (such as a Twitter or RSS feed).